Sardar Government Museum: Collection

-The museum is divided into four sections—the archaeological, armory, art and craft and historical sections.
+Some outstanding objects in the collection are - a unique hoard of copper objects excavated from Kurda in Nagaur district, and two toranas, gateways, pillars from Mandor, which are the earliest examples of Gupta art from the region.The museum is divided into many sections, mainly the archaeological, armory, art and craft and historical sections.
 It is particularly rich in weapons, textiles, miniature portraits and local arts and crafts.